Information-Theoretic Privacy in Distributed Average Consensus: Introduction

-\section{Introduction}
+We present a distributed average consensus protocol that preserves the privacy of agents' inputs.
+Unlike the differential privacy mechanisms, the presented protocol does not affect the accuracy of the output.
+It is shown that the protocol preserves the {\em information-theoretic} privacy of the agents' inputs against colluding passive adversarial (or honest-but-curious) agents in the network, if the adversarial agents do not constitute a vertex cut in the underlying communication network.
+This implies that we can guarantee information-theoretic privacy of all the honest agents' inputs against $t$ arbitrary colluding passive adversarial agents if the network is $(t+1)$-connected.
+The protocol is constructed by composing a distributed privacy mechanism that we propose with any (non-private) distributed average consensus algorithm.

+\section{\bfseries Introduction}

-Algorithms for \emph{distributed average consensus} allow agents in a peer-to-peer network to compute the average of all the agents' inputs \cite{jadbabaie2003coordination, olfati2007consensus, xiao2004fast}.
-Some well-known applications of distributed average consensus include sensor fusion in multi-sensor networks \cite{olfati2005distributed,olfati2005consensus}, distributed computation of support vector machines \cite{forero2010consensus}, and solving economic-dispatch problems in smart grids \cite{yang2013consensus}.
-Distributed average consensus can also be used in peer-to-peer networks for voting or monitoring.\\ Typical distributed average consensus algorithms require agents to share their inputs with their neighbors \cite{aysal2009broadcast, benezit2010weighted, boyd2006randomized, jadbabaie2003coordination, olfati2007consensus, ren2005consensus, xiao2004fast}.
-This infringes agents' privacy, which is undesirable as certain agents in the network might not be trustworthy.
+Distributed average consensus algorithms allow agents in a peer-to-peer network to reach consensus on the average value of their inputs \cite{jadbabaie2003coordination, olfati2007consensus, xiao2004fast}.
+Some common applications of distributed average consensus are; sensor fusion in a multi-sensor network~\cite{olfati2005distributed,olfati2005consensus}, decentralized support vector machine~\cite{forero2010consensus}, economic-dispatch problem in smart grids \cite{yang2013consensus}, and peer-to-peer census. \\

+Typical distributed average consensus algorithms require agents to share their inputs with their neighbors \cite{aysal2009broadcast, benezit2010weighted, boyd2006randomized, jadbabaie2003coordination, olfati2007consensus, ren2005consensus, xiao2004fast}.
+This infringes upon agents' privacy, which is undesirable as certain agents maybe passively adversarial (a.k.a.~semi-honest~\cite{ben1988completeness} or honest-but-curious~\cite{manitara2013privacy}).
+Passive adversarial agents follow the prescribed consensus protocol honestly, but may try to use the information learned during an execution of the protocol to infer something about the inputs of other agents.\\